AndrasKovacs/cctt/README.md

 ## cubeval

-A small implementation of a cartesian cubical type theory, designed from group-up with performance in mind.
+A small implementation of a cartesian cubical type theory, designed from ground-up with performance in mind.
 WIP, doesn't work yet.
 The immediate project goal is to get the implementation in a testable state and then port over a bunch of existing cubical benchmarks.